-I know when I first started fly fishing, I was completely overwhelmed by most of the gear needed.
-But what really threw me for a loop was all the different types of fly fishing line.
+I know when I first started to fly fish, I was completely overwhelmed by most of the gear needed.
+But what really threw me for a loop was all the different types of fly fishing lines.

 Coming from the world of bait casters and spin fishing I was unprepared for the baptism of gear I was about to receive.

 Walking into the fly shop with all the confidence in the world, I asked the man at the counter where the line was and followed his index finger to the back of the store.

 Looking at the wall, I was met by what I thought at the time was a massive selection of lines.
 Feeling completely overwhelmed I stood there slack-jawed in awe by all the different weights, density, and taper.
 Luckily an employee was able to help out before I began convulsing on the floor.

 He was able to set me up with some nice 5-weight, weight-forward taper, floating line.
 Which works perfectly for everything I need.
 I can now speak about fly lines with only a slight eye twitch, but after writing this article and going in for a deeper dive I feel more confident than ever.
 So, let’s take a look at this together and ensure you pick out the best fly line for you.

 Fly line weight is based on a 1-15 size spectrum, with 1 being the lightest and 15 being the heaviest.
 The lower line weights are best for small flies and delicate presentations, while the larger lines are made for throwing heavier and bulkier flies.